Keio University: Scandals

 In October 2016, six male students from Keio Advertisement Society, a long-standing student club known for its organisation of the Miss Keio pageant contest, were investigated for gang rape during a club activity.
 An out-of-court settlement was reached and the students were not prosecuted.
 In May 2018, another three students were arrested for sexual assaults.

 In March 2017, a student tennis club was disbanded after a student died of alcohol poisoning during a club activity.
 Two other Keio students died due to over-drinking in 2012 and 2013.

 In June 2017, the school's election committee unconventionally selected Haseyama Akira, a legal history professor who won second place at the general election among teachers and staff, to be the school's new president, breaking a 50-year convention.

 In late 2019, both the American football team and the cheerleading club suspended club activities for "inappropriate behaviours".

 In January 2020, it was reported that a former member of the school president's secretarial staff had installed a camera in a female toilet stall on the Mita campus, filming over a thousand videos over 3 months.

 Academic rankings and reputation

-Keio ranks 53rd in the world in the Times Higher Education's Alma Mater Index.
-It ranks 34th globally in the Center for World University Rankings (CWUR) and 3rd in Asia.
-Keio is ranked at 58th of the Reuters Top 100 innovative universities worldwide.
+In 2017 Keio ranked 53rd in the world in the Times Higher Education's Alma Mater Index.
+In 2014 it ranked 34th globally in the Center for World University Rankings (CWUR) and 3rd in Asia.
+In 2016 Keio ranked at 58th of the Reuters Top 100 innovative universities worldwide.
 British Quacquarelli Symonds (QS) company estimates that Keio is ranked the 192nd in QS World University Rankings 2017/18.
 It is ranked the 45th in QS World University Ranking 2017/18 for Graduate Employability Ranking.
 In the Asian University Ranking (2015), Quacquarelli Symonds also ranked Keio as 37th in Asia.
 The Academic Ranking of World Universities (2015), which is compiled by Shanghai Jiao Tong University, ranks Keio 151-175 in the world and 37 in Asia.